+These Bacon Garlic Gougères will become your new favorite snack.
 They are full of cheesy goodness with bits of bacon and garlic speckled throughout.
-The inside is light and airy.
-They are just darn right irresistible.
+The inside is light and airy and they are just darn right irresistible.

 The best part is you can make them and store them in the freezer.
 This is perfect for when you need a quick snack.

 What Are Gougères?

 Gougères are French cheese puffs, made with the same dough as cream puff pastries.
 They’re typically filled with cheese and are light, fluffy, and savory.
 You can serve them as an appetizer or snack, and they pair well with a glass of wine or champagne.

 These savory gougères are made with just 7 ingredients.

 - Bacon – Mince the bacon into small pieces so there’s a little bit in every bite.

 - Garlic – You can use more or less garlic according to your preference but since there aren’t many flavors in these cheese puffs, I recommend using a decent amount.

 - Unsalted butter – Cut the butter into small pieces.

 - Eggs – You’ll need 3 eggs plus an extra yolk.